Abhijeetbyte/CSV-PHP-Database/README.md

 If you want to build a simple webiste with a backend.

-The **simplest** and **convenient** way of doing this, considering if you don't want to setup any database and not going to scale too much.  <br/>
+The **simplest** and **convenient** way of doing this, considering if you don't want to setup any database and not going to scale too much.
+It stores data objects in collections and documents. <br/>

 The webpage works on both mobile web browsers & desktop.